 For most research projects at their initial stage, the question that is often asked is "will it work?", or "does it happen?", etc. A planar scanner with semi-quantitative image data and relatively low cost for the study will provide "concept-proof" before moving towards 3D and more quantitative imaging such as SPECT or PET.
 Gamma scintigraphy is done using radiolabeled pharmaceuticals.
 There is a wide range of gamma emitting radionuclides with the most commonly used label as 99mTc, 123I, 125I, 111In, and many others have been used.
 Small molecules, peptides/ligands and proteins/antibodies can be labeled with these radionuclides for imaging depending on the study design.
 Since we design this scanner to cater 125I imaging, any labs that already labeled their compounds with 125I for in vitro assays can start in vivo imaging on small animals immediately.
 Please contact Zhenghong Lee regarding availability of radiopharmaceuticals.

 To keep animals still for imaging, anesthesia is routinely used.
 Isoflurane is the preferred anesthetic and we have a special anesthesia machine designed for mice and rats.

-This instrument is part of the imaging facility and as such is treated as a university resource.
+This instrument is on long-term loan to Dr. Zhenghong Lee, and will be put in the small animal imaging facility, and as such is treated as a university resource.
 Researchers from all departments are welcome to develop projects and protocols that use it.